Understanding Automatic Behaviour:

 Show How Close Customers are to The Reward:

-Research into fixed ratio schedules has shown that you should show how close people are to achieving the reward as people accelerate their behaviour as they progress towards the goal.
+Research into fixed ratio schedules has shown that you should show how close people are to achieving the reward as people accelerate their behaviour as they progress towards the goal (see goal gradient effect).
 The insight here is that people are more motivated by how much is left to reach their target rather than how far they have come.

 For a Sudden Spike in Behaviour: